selimppc/selimppc/README.md

 - [⚡ Fun Fact About Me](#-fun-fact-about-me)
 -->

-As an innovative and versatile Software Engineer with expertise in backend and full-stack development, I excel in crafting scalable, efficient, and clean software solutions that drive growth and technological advancements.
-With extensive experience in PHP, Python, ReactJs, and Java, I tackle diverse challenges and contribute to a wide range of projects, utilizing best practices in system design, code design patterns, and algorithms.
+As a dedicated Software Engineer, my specialty lies in backend development, microservices, and infrastructure automation.
+My toolbox includes PHP, Python, Java, AWS, and Terraform, backed by practical experience in frontend technologies such as ReactJS and AngularJS.

-My ability to handle high-concurrency requests and traffic balance enables me to deliver exceptional results for high-load applications.
-Strong communication and teamwork skills allow me to work effectively in cross-functional teams, fostering productive relationships with colleagues and stakeholders.
+I take pride in developing software solutions that are efficient, scalable, and impactful.
+Known for my problem-solving skills, I relish the opportunity to tackle complex challenges and produce innovative outcomes.
+Equipped with strong collaboration abilities, I believe in teamwork and shared knowledge as drivers of success.

-I am dedicated to continuous learning, knowledge-sharing, and active participation in the tech community.
-Eager to explore international opportunities, I seek collaborations with like-minded professionals to jointly drive innovation and shape the future of technology.
+As I aspire to expand my horizons, I am keen on exploring opportunities that allow me to further apply my skills in international environments.
+I look forward to forging new professional relationships to collaboratively innovate and shape the future of technology.

 You can find me here 👇